Spend management

 Tail spend and duplicate supplier contracts often remain invisible in large organizations.
 But you can surface these potential inefficiencies by segmenting spend categories.

-Tools like Spend Visibility (a Business Prime feature) make it easier to identify opportunities for consolidation.
+Tools like Spend Visibility (a Prime Business feature) make it easier to identify opportunities for consolidation.
 These insights often translate into measurable cost savings by consolidating suppliers and leveraging bulk discounts.

 Define your sourcing objectives